sembian-m/LoadTime/docs/README.md

 ## Privacy Policy

-Please refer to the [Privacy Policy](PRIVACY.md) for details on how we collect, use, and safeguard your information.
+Please refer to the [Privacy Policy](PRIVACY.md) for details on our privacy practices.

 ## License